Expert commercial roofing services with a quick, reliable inspection. Call Us Today! +1 806-404-1250

 3. Polyurethane Roof Coatings

-For areas in North Texas known as “Hail Alley,” polyurethane offers the strongest protection.
-This coating is much thicker and harder than acrylic or silicone, acting like a protective helmet for your roof.
-It has high impact resistance, which means it defends well against hail damage and can handle the weight of people walking on the roof for maintenance.
-It is the ideal choice for industrial buildings or roofs that experience heavy wear and tear.
+That high impact resistance means it defends well against hail and can handle the weight of crews walking the roof for maintenance.
+It’s the ideal choice for industrial buildings or roofs that take heavy wear and tear.

 4. Asphalt-Based Roof Coatings